-Maple Roasted Acorn Squash with Brussels Sprouts and BaconRecipe posted in: Snacks, Healthy Sides & Snacks, Lunches & Dinners
+Maple Roasted Acorn Squash with Brussels Sprouts and BaconRecipe posted in: Flex Meals & Snacks, Snacks, Lunches & Dinners, Sides

 Anything that starts with maple roasted is made for the fall.
 This acorn squash side dish is exactly what your dinner table needs this season.
 Acorn squash and Brussels sprouts provide fiber and nutrients, while maple syrup, rosemary and bacon add big flavor to this hearty recipe.
 Fall harvest never tasted so good.

 To make this fall-inspired dish, preheat your oven to 425 degrees and line a baking sheet with aluminum foil.
 Prep your acorn squash by slicing it in half and removing the seeds.
 Slice the acorn squash again into 1/4-inch slices and toss them in a bowl with halved Brussels sprouts, olive oil, black pepper and rosemary.
 Pour the mixture onto your baking sheet and roast for 25 minutes, flipping the squash half way through the cook time.
 When there is about 10 minutes left, brush the squash with maple syrup to infuse major fall flavor.
 While your squash is finishing up in the oven, cook and chop up some turkey bacon.
 Place your finished squash in a large bowl and top it with the bacon and another drizzle of maple syrup.